This Eterna KonTiki Date Is Elegant And Refined

-Although larger than average with its 42 mm in diameter, the Eterna KonTiki Date (ref.
-1220.41.63.1183) is still quite elegant and lean and would look really great on a hand of a guy who spends three nights a week in a gym while keeping a low-carb diet.
+Larger than average with its 42 mm in diameter, the 2009 Eterna KonTiki Date (ref.
+1220.41.63.1183) is still elegant and lean.
+It will look great on a hand of a guy who spends three nights a week in a gym while keeping a low-carb diet.

-Although much cheaper, the KonTiki Date with its stainless steel body and the elegantly styled white dial with blue triangular hour markers and Arabic numerals looks even more appealing than the Anniversary model.
-While the former is graphic and modern, the latter was fussy and archaic.
+Although much cheaper, the KonTiki Date‘s elegant white dial with blue triangular hour markers and Arabic numerals looks even more appealing than the Anniversary model.
+While the former is sober and modern, the latter was fussy and archaic.

-The choice of the color scheme not only makes the dial look more interesting but also greatly increases its legibility thanks to an extremely high level of contrast and a generous amount of luminous substance.
+The choice of the color scheme not only makes the dial look more interesting but also greatly increases its legibility.
+Not only thanks to its high level of contrast, but also because a generous amount of Superluminova.

-The latter covers not only its hour and minute hands, as well as the dots above the stick-shaped hour markers, but also fills the four triangles at 3, 6, 9, and 12 o’clock, which makes the time especially easy to read even in total darkness.
+The latter covers the hour and minute hands, as well as the dots above the stick-shaped hour markers.
+But wait: there is (literally) more!
+The luminous substance also fills the four triangles at 3, 6, 9, and 12 o’clock.
+This makes the dial especially easy to read even in total darkness.

 The timekeeper’s only problem is, perhaps, the date aperture.
 Placed between four and five hours, the simple calendar window looks small, blending too much into the layout of the dial.